Martchus/PKGBUILDs/README.md

 The repository does not contain `.SRCINFO` files.

+---

+The subdirectoy `devel` contains additional files, mainly for development purposes.
+The subdirectoy `devel/archive` contains old packages that are no longer updated (at least not via this repository).

 ## Generated PKGBUILDs
 To avoid repetition some PKGBUILDs are generated.
 These PKGBUILDs are determined by the presence of the file `PKGBUILD.sh.ep` besides the actual `PKGBUILD` file.